HansAntwi/SQL-Codes/README.md

 4. CTEs
 5. Temp Table and
 6. Views
+7. Joins

-For a Church to analyse the amount of funds availble for Local, District and the Conference.
+Church -----For a Church to analyse the amount of funds availble for Local, District and the Conference.
+Covid Project-- Project done with AlexTheAnalyst